sparkfabrik/company-playbook/content/resources/seniority-acc-lead-developer.md

 </span>

-* You deliver and/or make sure your team members deliver contributions (bug fixes, documentation, translations) to community projects, leading the joint effort and/or directly contributing work as necessary.
+* You seize and/or push your team members to seize, all opportunities SparkFabrik will give people to shine, like contributing software, attending events, writing a blog post, or showing up in a podcast.
+When this involves a joint effort you lead it, directly contributing if necessary.

 <span class='score only-print'>